WGriffin23/WGriffin23/README.md

 - 👋 Hi, I’m @WGriffin23
-- 👀 I’m interested in building my coding skills from the ground up.
-I have experience with Python and beginner level C.
+- 👀 I’m primarily interested in Statistics and Deep Learning.
+I have experience with Python, including NumPy, Pandas, and PyTorch
-- 🌱 I’m currently learning mathematics, statistics and economics at UChicago
+- 🌱 I’m currently working on my MS in Computer Science from The University of Chicago
 - 💞️ I’m looking to collaborate on any interesting projects in Python.
-Eventually I'd like to expand to other languages.
 Many of the projects I have completed for school are private due to Academic Integrity policies, but can be viewed by outside parties upon special request by myself as needed.
 - 📫 How to reach me: WGriffin23@UChicago.edu

 <!---